mundorfd/LMS-HTML/training_IDs_Canvas_HTML/UnderstandingInlineStyling.md

 ---

-### Analysis:
+### Analysis

-In this script, every detail about **lighting**, **costumes**, **effects**, and even **set design** is described within the dialogue and stage directions for each actor, mimicking the inefficiencies of inline styles in Canvas HTML.
-It’s clear, but unwieldy, verbose, hard to read, and repetitive.
-This is much like mixing structure and styling directly in the same place, or like inline CSS cluttering an HTML file.
+In this script, every detail about **lighting**, **costumes**, **effects**, and even **set design** is described within each actor's dialogue and stage directions, mimicking the inefficiencies of inline styles in Canvas HTML.
+It’s clear but unwieldy, verbose, hard to read, and repetitive.
+This is like mixing structure and styling directly in the same place or inline CSS cluttering an HTML file.

-- Any updates to the costume or set would require manual editing of every repeated description, increasing the likelihood of inconsistency.
+Any updates to the costume or set would require manual editing of every repeated description, increasing the likelihood of inconsistency.